 To date Social Analytics have been solely focussed on the consumer in a B2C context.
 The efforts have been led by marketers developing and sending brand content as social media into the consumer social channels of Facebook, twitter, Instagram and the like.
 With the rise of Enterprise Social Networking, enterprise social analytics approaches have simply been migrated from the consumer world and dominated by activity measures.
 By using online Yammer social networking data collected from over 20 enterprises worldwide, we show how these measures can work against Enterprise goals of collaboration, relationship building and Empowerment.
 Alternative measures centred on social cohesion provide the best indicator for Enterprise goal achievement.

 More often than not, the investment in innovation fails to deliver the promised results.
 Everyone starts off excited.
 But after a while, we are all dressed up with nowhere to go.
 All paths up are different.
 Nevertheless, there’s a set of practices and principles that allow you to navigate through uncertainty faster in order to create value from ideas – starting today.
-In this session, we will share them with you and discuss why and how we have rethought and designed a new approach to Innovation Management.
-Participate to discuss how to enable brisk exploration, early problem detection and speedy recovery in order to achieve your innovation goals.
+In this session we will share with you how some of our forward-thinking customers are using innovation management to move their businesses forward.

 SEA, in the last years, has focused its attention in using – day by day more – advanced and digital-centric communication tools and models.
 The arrival point of this digital transformation process will be a new digital workplace that has an important goal: becoming a unique digital interface, made to support communication, cooperation, knowledge sharing and internal processes.
 SEA talks about tangible objectives that are the main guidelines and the concrete evolution of this up to date communication model.